2020 AAAS Mass Media Fellow at Science Friday

 Her mentor convinced her to study chemistry and introduced her to the world of academic research.

-During the summer of 2020, Rodríguez Benítez took part in the AAAS Mass Media Fellowship program at NPR’s Science Friday.
+During the summer of 2020, Dr Rodríguez Benítez took part in the AAAS Mass Media Fellowship program at public radio’s Science Friday.
 On August 25, 2020, we talked about her experience with the program.

 I love bench science.
 Bench science is my jam –what is not my jam is the toxic environment of academia in some places.
 That is why I am transitioning to science communication.
 That doesn’t mean I will leave bench science behind, I have merged both the bench and science communication before.
 I have designed outreach activities for kids where I communicate my research through hands-on activities and sometimes replicating what my bench science looks like!